eye-wave/n/README.md

 ```

 ## Examples
-for every task / target / script / command you use, ru will try to run it with whatever your project uses
+for every `task / target / script / command` you use, ru will try to run it with whatever your project uses.

 `ru build` will execute the following commands, depending on your project setup:
 ```bash